Why Northern Lights Viewing Will Be Stellar This Year—and How and Where to Spot Them

 Time to learn the term “solar maximum” and book that aurora borealis trip.

-Photo by Shutterstock
+Photo by Johannes Groll/Unsplash

-Here’s what you need to know about how solar maximum affects the Northern Lights and how to see them when they’re at their most riotous.
+Here’s what you need to know about how solar maximum affects the northern lights and how to see them when they’re at their most riotous.

 While the aurora is happening somewhere almost all the time, its intensity varies.
 However, during solar maximum, the strength of the celestial show increases.

-Where can I see the aurora borealis?
+Where you can see the northern lights

-When should I plan a Northern Lights trip?
+When should I plan a northern lights trip?

 It’s worth mentioning that while the lights are technically happening all year, you won’t see them during the summer—it’s just too bright in the Arctic.

-Tips for seeing the Northern Lights during solar maximum
+Tips for seeing the northern lights during solar maximum

 Go as far north as possible